Consider adding a progress indicator while establishing a connection to Tor

 And actually, having a progress indicator while Tor is starting makes even more sense that having the notification about synchronizing the system clock (which is only part of that process).
 Especially since the clock synchronization won't affect the hardware clock.
 We've receive user support request wondering if this clock synchronization could reveal whether they used Tails on that computer.
 So superseding it might be worth considering.

 #9 Updated by intrigeri over 3 years ago

 Some initial brainstorming was done: https://mailman.boum.org/pipermail/tails-ux/2015-October/000659.html

-#14 Updated by u about 2 years ago
+#14 Updated by u over 2 years ago

 In the description we said: "Good catch.
 The time between the clock synchronization and Vidalia/OnionCircuits showing up can be quite long on a slow connection and having some visual feedback would be really great."

 I think that OnionCircuits nowadays displays a little cross and then displays a notification when ready.
 I propose in #7439 to simply change the message displayed by the clock instead of overengineering a technical solution.